-For the past year, Cyanogen has not only secured a hefty amount of funding and both hardware and software partnerships, but the company behind the popular Android fork has grown its team exponentially.
-Its most recent edition is Leigh Momii.
+For the past year, Cyanogen has not only secured a hefty amount of funding both hardware software partnerships, but the company behind the popular Android fork has grown its team exponentially.
+Its most recent edition is igh Momii.

-Momii used to serve as the US product manager for HTC.
-She played a pivotal role at her former post for more than three-and-a-half years, where she was a part of both the HTC One (M7) and HTC One (M8) launches.
+Momii used to serve as the product manager for HTC.
+She played a pivotal role at her former post for more than three–a-half years, where she was a part of both the HTC One (M7) HTC One (M8) launches.

-Now she’s working with Cyanogen as its product evangelist.
-We reached out to learn more about her new role at Cyanogen, why she left HTC, and which Android apps are her favorites.
+Now she’s working with Cyanogen as its product evangelist. reached out to learn more about her new role at Cyanogen, why she left HTC, which Android apps are her favorites.

-Greenbot: You left HTC for Cyanogen.
-What inspired you to make the move from a hardware maker that makes Android devices to a company that’s working on an operating system that is a fork of Google’s Android?
+: You left HTC for Cyanogen. at inspired you to make the move from a hardware maker that makes Android devices to a company that’s working on an operating system that is a fork of ’s Android?

 Momii: At HTC I accomplished a lot of great things in 3 1/2 years.
 I helped launch HTC’s developer program (HTCdev), including the ever-popular HTC bootloader unlock tool.
-I traveled to developer events around the world to meet developers, host workshops and hackathons, give presentations, and understand how we could better serve developer needs in an ever-changing lscape. en I moved into the product group at HTC, our team launched HTC’s first pre-paid device in the United States.
-Pre-paid is a fast-growing segment of the market, and of increasing importance.
+I traveled to developer events around the world to meet developers, host workshops hackathons, give presentations, underst how we could better serve developer needs in an ever-changing lscape. en I moved into the product group at HTC, our team launched HTC’s first pre-paid device in the United States. e-paid is a fast-growing segment of the market, of increasing importance.

 The reason I moved to Cyanogen was two fold:

-1) I’ve been a longtime fan of CyanogenMod on the community side, and realized the company was onto something special with its mobile OS focus, …
+1) I’ve been a longtime fan of CyanogenMod on the community side, realized the company was onto something special with its mobile OS focus, …

 2) I wanted to continue to work at a place where innovation comes first.
 The knowledge I gained at HTC was invaluable.
-I have a great number of lessons learned and insights, and I’m looking forward to taking that experience and applying them in a way that positively impacts the industry and the Cyanogen community.
+I have a great number of lessons learned insights, I’m looking forward to taking that experience applying them in a way that positively impacts the industry the Cyanogen community.

-Greenbot: What’s your current role now at Cyanogen?
-What are some things you’re hoping to help the company with?
+: at’s your current role now at Cyanogen? at are some things you’re hoping to help the company with?

 Momii: I’m a oduct gelist at Cyanogen.
 My job is centered around the company’s secret sauce: our community.
-I’m really excited about applying my knowledge of both product and development to my new job.
-My goal is find creative and innovative ways of harnessing the power of the Cyanogen community to help us build the best product possible for our users.
+I’m really excited about applying my knowledge of both product development to my new job.
+My goal is find creative innovative ways of harnessing the power of the Cyanogen community to help us build the best product possible for our users.

 : Is Cyanogen compensating those community , either monetarily or otherwise?

-: Do you have a different viewpoint of Google’s Android now that you’re with Cyanogen?
+: Do you have a different viewpoint of ’s Android now that you’re with Cyanogen?

 Momii: My view hasn’t changed.
-Android has a lot of great features, and I’m excited by Android L. I just picked up a Nexus 9, and it’s amazing to see how far Android has come.
-Material Design is beautiful, and I can’t wait to see how developers adopt the plethora of APIs available and continue to produce innovative apps.
+Android has a lot of great features, I’m excited by Android I just picked up a Nexus 9, it’s amazing to see how far Android has come.
+Material Design is beautiful, I can’t wait to see how developers adopt the plethora of As available continue to produce innovative apps.

-What I like about Cyanogen is the focus on user experience and advancing the Android platform.
+at I like about Cyanogen is the focus on user experience advancing the Android platform.
 Cyanogen is built by users, for users.
-As a startup, we can iterate and move faster than most.
-Not only that, but we have an enormous community of developers around the globe who are contributing code and continuing to advance the OS, keeping us on the bleeding edge of innovation.
+As a startup, we can iterate move faster than most.
+Not only that, but we have an enormous community of developers around the globe who are contributing code continuing to advance the OS, keeping us on the bleeding edge of innovation.
 The power of community can not be overlooked.

-: How far can Cyanogen stray from stock Android before it loses access to all the Google Play apps?
+: How far can Cyanogen stray from stock Android before it loses access to all the ay apps?

-Momii: We are not interested in fragmenting Android.
-What we are interested in is providing a unique and personal experience on top of the platform that Google provides.
-Not only that, but we do support Google Play apps.
+Momii: are not interested in fragmenting Android. at we are interested in is providing a unique personal experience on top of the platform that provides.
+Not only that, but we do support ay apps.

 Momii: I bought my first Android device in 2009—the HTC myTouch.
 I’ve been an Android user ever since.
 The first of my devices that I put Cyanogen on was the HTC Sensation XE.
-Up until Android, I’d owned Java ME, Symbian, Windows Mobile, and BlackBerry OS devices.
+Up until Android, I’d owned va ME, Symbian, ndows Mobile, BlackBerry OS devices.

 Momii: Swarm.
-I’ve been a Foursquare addict since it came out in 2009, and haven’t stopped checking-in since.
-I’m a foodie, plus I like to travel a lot and I want to remember everywhere I’ve been. oking back on five years of check-in data, I’m excited about the data I’m amassing about my own habits and likes.
+I’ve been a Foursquare addict since it came out in 2009, haven’t stopped checking-in since.
+I’m a foodie, plus I like to travel a lot I want to remember everywhere I’ve been. oking back on five years of check-in data, I’m excited about the data I’m amassing about my own habits likes.
 I love personal data analytics!
 There’s a lot of potential for what can be done with all that information.